peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ### getUseIndefLengthStrings
-    public final boolean getUseIndefLengthStrings() Gets a value not documented yet.
+    public final boolean getUseIndefLengthStrings() Gets a value indicating whether to always encode strings with a definite-length encoding.

 **Returns:**

-* A value not documented yet.
+* A value indicating whether to always encode strings with a definite-length encoding.

-### getUseDuplicateKeys
+### getAllowDuplicateKeys
-    public final boolean getUseDuplicateKeys()
+    public final boolean getAllowDuplicateKeys()
-Gets a value not documented yet.
+Gets a value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.
+Used only when decoding CBOR objects.

 **Returns:**

-* A value not documented yet.
+* A value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.

 ### getValue
     @Deprecated public final int getValue()